Home ServicesUpdated March 2026

 LowNational avg: $350High

 Snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets.
 In Syracuse, that climate reality intersects with an economy built on a regional hub economy where state government jobs provide stability and local shops fill the gaps.
-The result for electrical work is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for electrical work is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $35K frames what's affordable — and what isn't.

 What Matters Most